hbshci/fhi/content/challenge/process.md

 * Be willing to provide additional material and references should they be requested by the Challenge team.

-* Be available to be contacted by email or telephone at any point in the evaluation process and be available for a Skype or phone interview with a member of the evaluation committee during the time period of XX – XX.
+* Be available to be contacted by email or telephone at any point in the evaluation process and be available for a Skype or phone interview with a member of the evaluation committee during the time period of {{gsheets.dates.challenge-applicant-must-be-available-interview.rangeString}}.

 * Submit the application in English.